Impro-Visor/PitchTracker/README.md

-# Siah-Kondak-Supercollider
+# Pitch Tracker
-Realtime I/O for the Improvisor project
+Realtime Pitch Tracking for the Improvisor project

+_Written in SuperCollider_

 Tartini and other Dependencies found [here](https://github.com/supercollider/sc3-plugins)

-## Goals:
+## Areas of Improvement:

 - Build settings gui with correct file i/o for saving settings